cedwards036/autohandshake/README.rst

 Documentation
 -------------
-You will find complete documentation at [the Read the Docs site](https://autohandshake.readthedocs.io/en/latest/).
+You will find complete documentation at `the Read the Docs site <https://autohandshake.readthedocs.io/en/latest/>`_.